rsvp/chess/README.md

 * Chess teaches you to sit calmly and to think about a good idea and to create better ones.
 * Chess trains you to think objectively when you are in trouble.
 * Chess, unlike life, has rules.
+* Choose a battlefield that gives you the best chance of success.
 * Combinations are the poetry of the game, they are to chess what melody is to music.
 * Combinations with a queen sacrifice are among the most striking and memorable.
 * Complicated tactical play favors the side with sounder position.